Aviator1280/Aviator1280-Dual-Universe-HUD/README.md

 1. **Mode 1:** Provided you are in the **SPC** or **ORB Page** this will only keep your ship in a *ProGrade* direction, useful during a trip to accelerate or if you want to adjust an orbit by yourself accelerating or braking if you have thrusters to do so.

 2. **Mode 2:** Provided the same conditions for **Mode 1** it turns the ship *ProGrade* and ARM the function to maintain a stable and circular orbit.
 It will engage if you are in the **ORB page** and *PE Altitude* > 6000 mt and if an orbit is achieved.
 It will maintain the orbit at the *Target PE Altitude* and can be changed anytime using the **Navigator interface**.
+If your ship has really strong brakes using **Mode 2** it may not be advisable.
+You can try but monitor it and in case take over.

 3. **Mode 3:** Same conditions of preceeding **Modes** this will engage after 3 seconds to give you the option to don't engage it and turn off all the modes.
 This will turn the ship in the direction of the destination planet/moon.